 Leroy walked into Dr. Sanders front door when he was moving into a new house.
-After searching for weeks for Leroy's guardians, he decided to make Leroy a part of his pet family, and now has three cats.
+After searching for weeks for Leroy's guardians, he decided to make Leroy a part of his pet family, and now has five cats.

+DR MAX

+We are delighted that Laura has joined our staff!
+She is originally from Dallas, Texas and we are anxious to get to know her and her pet family!